arrow_back close

 What Does ADRS Involve?

-ADRS aims to address assistive technology and seating and mobility needs of children and youth within their daily environments in collaboration with the child’s family mediator and multiple service providers.
+Addressing the assistive technology needs of children and youth in their regular environment, in collaboration with the child’s family mediator and service providers.

 ADRS also provides information, mentorship and consultation on assistive devices and technology to ErinoakKids staff, clients and families, as well as to external professionals and community agencies.